Parent Participation - Working Together

 - Open Houses—At the beginning of the school year, every school holds an open house for families and students.
 This provides parents with an excellent opportunity to meet school staff members and tour the facility.
 In addition, staff has an opportunity to communicate class and building goals, the academic program and school and classroom organization and management.

-- Parents on Committees—Parents are invited to participate in the following committees: district parent advisory council, building collaborative decision-making team, district and building school improvement teams, district standards and curriculum committees (in each content area), district calendar, policy and building advisory teams, and the school and district steering, profile and action planning teams.
+- Parents on Committees—Parents are invited to participate in the following committees: district parent advisory committee, building collaborative decision-making team, district and building school improvement teams, district standards and curriculum committees (in each content area), district calendar, policy and building advisory teams, and the school and district steering team.

 - Communication—Districtwide student/parent handbooks are provided to every elementary, junior and senior high family.
-The objective is to provide accurate and consistent information to all students, parents and guardians of students.
+The objective is to provide accurate and consistent information to all students, parents and guardians.

 Each school has a newsletter and many of these publications are online.
-Although content varies, newsletters are a reliable source of information about activities/events, schedules, student and staff achievements and general school news.
+Although content varies, newsletters are an additional source of information about activities/events, schedules, student and staff achievements and general school news.

 (See Handbooks in the following links)